Simon Ward: Personal life

+In 1964, Ward married Alexandra Malcolm, whom he met while they were students at RADA.
+They had three daughters, one being the actress Sophie Ward.

 Death

-Having been afflicted with ill health in his later years, Ward died at the age of 70 on 20 July 2012 in Taunton, Somerset.
-His body was buried on the East Side of Highgate Cemetery in London.
+Having been afflicted with ill health in his later years, Ward died aged 70, on 20 July 2012 in Taunton.
+His body was buried in Highgate Cemetery in London.

 A memorial service was held in his memory at St Paul's Church, Covent Garden, London, on 9 July 2013.